-Cut a wire in the kit in two pieces and solder it to the power switch.
+Cut the wire in the kit into two pieces and solder it to the power switch.
 Also, solder the male connectors to the RP board.
-Start with one pin, make sure a connector is aligned with the silkscreen and is positioned vertically.
-Do not install these components, yet.
+Start with one pin, make sure the connector is aligned with the silkscreen and is positioned vertically.
+Do not install these components yet.

-In order to ensure correct operation of the instrument, you need to solder two "jumpers" on the RP board.
-Just put the solder blob on smt polygons indicated in the picture.
+In order to ensure correct operation of the instrument you need to solder two "jumpers" on the RP board.
+Just put the solder blob on the smt polygons indicated in the picture.

-At this point it's good idea to test, if the voltage regulator works.
-Use one excess lead of resistor to emulate a closed switch and connect the power supply.
+At this point it's a good idea to test if the voltage regulator works.
+Use one excess lead of a resistor to emulate a closed switch and connect the power supply.